guiray/Unity_OSC_NDI-DemoProject/README.md

 # Unity OSC and NDI demo project
-This is a demo project to demonstrate the use of OSC and NDI inside of Unity3D, with TouchDesigner
+This is a demo project to demonstrate the use of OSC and NDI inside of Unity3D, with TouchDesigner.
+The "OSC-demo" folder contains the unity project with 3 scenes, one for each package to demonstrate their use.
+The "TD" folder contains the TouchDesigner patch that is used to send and receive OSC and NDI data.

 ## packages
 extOSC : https://github.com/iam1337/extOSC